cappetta/circleci_terraform/README.md

 known issues:
     - https://github.com/hashicorp/terraform/issues/16120

-# circleci_terraform
+# Overview
-Just an unofficial fork of the terraform-with-circleci-example, slightly enhanced and expanded with SecDevOps tooling & assets.
+This started as an unofficial fork of the terraform-with-circleci-example and was slightly enhanced and expanded with SecDevOps tooling & assets.

+The simple goal is to create a repository of assets which aid the security researcher

 ## Security Assets
     - docker